-Employment contracts can be concluded in writing or orally, however contracts exceeding 3 months must be concluded in writing.
-The core terms of the employment contract are the date on which the employment commences and duration of the contract, working time and rest time, place of employment, position and job description, remuneration and terms of payment; overtime and relevant remuneration rates, paid and not paid holidays (LC article 6).
+Employment contracts can be concluded in writing or orally, however contracts exceeding 1 month must be concluded in writing.
+The core terms of the employment contract are the date on which the employment commences and duration of the contract, working time and rest time, place of employment, position and job description, remuneration and terms of payment; overtime and relevant remuneration rates, paid and not paid holidays (LC article 12).

-The Labor Code does not regulate part-time work.
-However, ESS2 requirements apply to part-time workers, as well, including the requirement for the provision of information and contracts.
+The Labor Code regulates part-time work and defines a part-time worker as an employee whose normal working hours are less than working hours of a full-time employee working on similar job during the week of over the course of labour relations of up to one year.
+(LC Article 16) , ESS2 requirements apply to part-time workers, as well, including the requirement for the provision of information and contracts.